Canley Heights

 Canley Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 17 projects likely affecting the region.
-Notable initiatives include Canley Heights and Canley Vale Special Entertainment Precincts, Canley Vale High School Upgrade, 37-45 Arbutus Street Development, and 19-25 Ascot Street Development.
-The following list details those most relevant.
+AreaSearch has identified 17 projects that could affect the area.
+Notable projects include Canley Heights and Canley Vale Special Entertainment Precincts, Canley Vale High School Upgrade, 37-45 Arbutus Street Development, and 19-25 Ascot Street Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.